relliko/Deeps/README.md

 Special thanks to Thorny for help with refactoring and general advice and tips on Ashita development!

+Also thanks to ShiyoKozuki for helping test and helping me figure out some packet stuff.

 Forked from https://git.ashitaxi.com/Plugins/Deeps

 ## Installation